edkhall/crises-and-creativity/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/d/dd/Pencil_eraser.jpg" align="right" width="300" height="250"/>

 Python code associated with a Global Challenge Research Team (GCRT) project.
-The central task of the team is to create and implement algorithms that translates processes of species loss and species invasion to works of literature, music, and art.
+The central task of the code in this repository is to implement algorithms that translate processes of species loss and species invasion to works of literature, music, and art.
 These processes are simulated to give an ecological context to erasure studies of art, music, and literature.

 ### Contributors
 [Dr. Ken Locey](http://kenlocey.weecology.org/): Biodiversity scientist and Postdoctoral Fellow at Indiana University, Bloomington.